labex-labs/open-source-labs/css/30-seconds-of-css/lab-button-border-animation/step1.md

 # Button Border Animation

-This code creates a border animation on hover for a button.
-The code is written in `index.html` and `style.css`.

-To create the animation:

-- Two boxes `24px` wide will be created using `::before` and `::after` pseudo-elements, positioned above and below the button.
-- On hover, the `width` of the boxes will extend to `100%` and the change will be animated using `transition`.

-Here is the code:
+`index.html` and `style.css` have already been provided in the VM.

+Revised:

+To create a border animation on hover, you can use the `::before` and `::after` pseudo-elements to generate two boxes that are `24px` wide and positioned above and below the box.
+Then, apply the `:hover` pseudo-class to increase the `width` of those elements to `100%` on hover and animate the transition using `transition`.

+Here's an example code snippet:

 ```html
 <button class="animated-border-button">Submit</button>